ch4rl3sF/CharlesFellows.com/README.md

 # CharlesFellows.com
-A personal website, showcasing what I've made, what im working on, and my achievements.
+A personal website, showcasing what I've made, what I'm working on, and my achievements.